 Mina Tahmasbi Arashloo

-I am a fourth year PhD student at the Computer Science Department of Princeton University .
+I am a fifth year PhD student at the Computer Science Department of Princeton University .

 I am honored to have Prof. Jennifer Rexford as my PhD advisor.